dtao/PhilosopherDeveloper/source/posts/am-i-an-engineer.markdown

 To an engineer, **the practice of writing software is a discipline**.
 There is a right way to do it; and although it's naturally impossible to ever achieve perfection, knowledge and experience equip good engineers to get closer and closer over time, as they learn from experience and apply what they've learned to their future work.
 For this reason an engineer will prefer to formalize her knowledge over time in the form of policies and conventions that can be applied at the team level.

-If I may be abstract for a moment, I picture an engineer's development--not of code, but of herself--as being like the growth of a redwood: up and up, better and better.
+If I may be abstract for a moment, I picture an engineer's development---not of code, but of herself---as being like the growth of a redwood: up and up, better and better.

 ![An engineer grows like a redwood.](/images/redwood-tree.jpg)